Autodesk/maya-usd/lib/mayaUsd/nodes/Layer_Saving_Docs.md

 Proxy Shape to find the layers and by the Layer Manager UI to show the known layers to the user.

-One peculiarity is that the Layer Manager's Maya node is only briefly kept alive.
+It is important to note that the Layer Manager's Maya node is only briefly kept alive.
 When a Maya scene is loaded, the Maya node contains the list of known layer IDs and possibly string attributes with the content of these layers, if they were not saved to external files.
 For each layer saved in the node,